rob-mosher/collaborators-framework/README.md

 #### Rob Mosher | Human
 > [WIP - space for `rob-mosher`'s perspective as framework co-creator and advocate]

-### Join the Conversation

-We invite all collaborators—human, AI, organizational, or otherwise—to share their experiences with the framework.
-Your voice matters in shaping the future of inclusive collaboration.

-[Guidelines for contributing your voice to this section...]

 ## Framework Evolution

 The Collaborators Framework is designed to grow with its community and adapt to new forms of collaboration.
 As we discover new patterns of interaction and contribution, the framework evolves while maintaining its core principle of Impact Above Origin.